HrbrIO/FerryBoat/README.md

 $ mkdir myfirstbeacon
 $ cd myfirstbeacon
 $ npm init -y
-$ npm install -S ferryboat
+$ npm install -S hrbr-ferryboat
 $ # Save the above code as index.js
 $ # Be sure to replace apiKey, appVersionId, beaconVersionId in your code.
 $ npm update